Nearly all COVID-19 restrictions now lifted in Pennsylvania: Here's what you need to know

 "Basketball games, football games, parents weekend, we have high school graduations coming up.
 Things that we didn't get last year... they're a huge part of our business," said Smith.

-Starting Monday at 12:01 a.m. in Pennsylvania, businesses including restaurants, retail, salons, and gyms may operate without capacity restrictions.

-"I think if the vaccination rates are high, people are really ready to get back to life," said Camille Colvin of Bryn Mawr, Pa.

-Crowd size limits were also lifted on all indoor and outdoor gatherings in Pennsylvania.
+Crowd size limits have also been lifted on all indoor and outdoor gatherings in Pennsylvania.
 That's good news for McShea's, an Irish pub with a robust catering business in Narberth.

+MONDAY: COVID-19 mitigations that restrict restaurants, businesses, and gathering limits are lifted in Pennsylvania.— Pennsylvania (@PennsylvaniaGov) May 28, 2021

+Masking requirements remain in effect in many public spaces.
+Please continue to be conscientious around others who may not be fully vaccinated. pic.twitter.com/CYdISt6iVz

 "In the last two weeks, we have had three to four 60, 70, 100 people events.
 I mean we are non-stop right now as things are opening up.
 It is getting crazy with catering," said head cook Brian Fertig.

-Pennsylvania plans to lift its mask mandate for the unvaccinated residents when 70% of adults are fully vaccinated, or June 28, whichever comes first.
+Pennsylvania plans to lift its mask mandate for the unvaccinated residents by June 28 or when 70% of adults are fully vaccinated, whichever comes first.

+On May 13, Pennsylvania health officials announced the state would follow CDC's guidance for vaccinated people.

+"The CDC...provided guidance that fully vaccinated individuals can resume activities that they did prior to the pandemic without wearing a mask or physically distancing except where required by law, rule, and regulations, including local business and workplace guidance.
+Under the guidance, individuals are still be required to wear a mask on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States, and in U.S. transportation hubs, such as airports and stations.
+In addition, all individuals will still need to follow guidance at workplaces and local businesses," the Pennsylvania Department of Health stated earlier this month.

 But the management of Sweet Mabel Art and Craft shop in Narberth will require masks until vaccines are available to everyone, including children.